 Anyone who has been a victim of domestic violence may obtain an Order for Protection (OFP) from Crow Wing County Court Administration.
 An adult has the ability to file a Petition for an Order for Protection on behalf of any minor or vulnerable adult victim.

 The Sheriff's Office does not charge for the service of any Orders for Protection.

-If you have been or currently are a victim of domestic violence, the following local organizations can assist you:
+If you have been or currently are a victim of domestic violence, the following organizations can assist you: